Home » Seafood Recipes » Whole Oven Baked Trout in Foil

 Trout is by far my favorite type of fish.
 It’s tender, flaky, rich in fatty flavor, yet mild and not ‘fishy’.
 I’d even say it is the perfect starter fish for those with picky pallets.
 My favorite way of cooking it is whole rainbow trout baked in the oven.

 This method steams the fish, guaranteeing a moist, juicy texture that’s absolutely delicious.
 It also traps in the flavor of add-ins such as fresh herbs, seasonings, and fresh lemon slices.
-Sheet pan baking makes it easy.
+Sheet pan baking makes it easy, I also used this method with my Sheet Pan Salmon recipe.
 When you’re done, simply discard the foil and give the baking sheet a quick clean.

 Honestly, I’m surprised I don’t have more trout recipes on the blog.
 I could go on and on about why this trout recipe is amazing, but instead, let’s get baking.